Rate of Improvement (ROI) and Goal Setting

-Once the student has taken three different tests of the same test type and grade level, the system will automatically calculate that individual student’s rate of improvement (increase in score per day), which you can access by downloading a .CSV of the report you’re looking at (look for a link to the right).
+Once a student has taken three different tests of the same test type and grade level, the system will automatically calculate that individual student’s rate of improvement (increase in score per day), which you can access by downloading a .CSV of the report.
+To export assessment data for specific groups of students, go to the Reports tab and select the Groups tab then click on the Export CSV link for the desired group.
+The link will download the data into a comma-separated values (.csv) file, which can be opened in Excel or other spreadsheet programs.

 Take hoped for score and subtract the student’s fall benchmark score from that number.
 This will give you the number of points a student needs to improve on that measure in order to meet the grade-level expectations by the winter or spring (depending on which time point you selected).